Comp-4_2_optimized

 Boost local economies

-By providing accessible and affordable workspaces for creatives to work and collaborate we want to demonstrate a new model for city centre regeneration, creating economic, cultural, environmental and social value.
+By establishing accessible and affordable workspaces for creatives to work and collaborate we want to demonstrate a new model for city centre regeneration, creating economic, cultural, environmental and social value.

 Create a distinctive sense of place